Daniel-Klos/SPH-multithread/README.md

 # SPH-multithread
-A smoothed particle hydrodynamics simulation I made in C++ using SFML
+A smoothed particle hydrodynamics simulation I made in C++ using SFML based off the following paper: http://www.ligum.umontreal.ca/Clavet-2005-PVFS/pvfs.pdf

 follow along with this video if you want to know how to install SFML: https://www.youtube.com/watch?v=Ljhpsdz8Ouo